CarloDiCastelnuovo/SC-exam/README.md

     - print_gmmCluster_AveragedImage

 ## 1. check_correct_coordinates(df)
-The first function is a control function aimed to verify that the DataFrame is correctly organized, checking whether the columns containing positional data have or not positive integer values, which correspond to the positional index on the matrices.
+The first function is a control function aimed to verify that the DataFrame is correctly organized, checking whether the columns containing positional data (here called **X** and **Y** respectivelly) have or not positive integer values, which correspond to the positional index on the matrices.

 - df: the only argument it receives is the DataFrame to check.

+It returns True in case of correct coordinates and False for incorrect ones.

 ## 2. get_close_points(df, x, y, radius=2)
 The aim of this function is to collect the points within a radius, whose length can be modified in its definition, for each pixel of the image.